jrosa770/carp_haproxy/README.md

 1. First enable IP routing and CARP on the HAProxy Systems /etc/sysctl.conf - Both Systems #

 2. Configure the IP's and CARP Groups.
-If you're familiar with VRRP or HSRP this part will look very familiar as the basics are covered:
-A redundancy group with an ID as a number and a Virtual IP attached to that group.
+If you're familiar with VRRP or HSRP this part will look very familiar as the basics are covered with a redundancy group with an ID as a number and a Virtual IP attached to that group.
-/etc/rc.conf
+/etc/rc.conf (2 files included for Primary and Secondary)

 3(a).
 Configure the HAProxy Daemon /usr/local/etc/haproxy.conf - Primary #